MingCheng991129/Solutions-to-Leetcode-Problems/86. Partition List/README.md

-To solve this question, I bulid two lists to store elements (<x and >=x) respectively.
+To solve this question, I bulid two lists to store elements (less than x and no less than x) respectively.
 Then I merge the two lists and get the final result.

 time complexity: O(n)
 space complexity: O(n)